How Much Should You Be Paying Your Marketing Agency?

-The next step though, in our experience, is perhaps the most potentially disruptive part in the process because this is the point you’ve gotta make final decisions about what you really need, and how much to pay.
-And then, of course, you have to be sure that the price quote fits the bill.
+The next step though, in our experience, is perhaps the most potentially disruptive part of the process because this is the point you’ve gotta make final decisions about what you really need, and how much to pay the marketing agency.
+Then, of course, you have to be sure that the price quote fits the bill.

 Figuring out what is reasonable is the name of the game here.

 Whether you’re outsourcing all your marketing needs or just a few specific campaigns, you’ll want to make sure that the price is right – or even fairly close to right.